Certificates of quality

 Wane - Found usually in mill run lumber,

-it is bark running along the edge length of the board.
+it is bark running along edge length of board.

 Warp - A defect in lumber characterized